marinier/androidtempfiletest/README.md

 [Tue.
 Feb.
 08 13:39:45 EST 2022][INFO] [SUB] D/GraalCompiled( 5369): 	at com.oracle.svm.core.thread.JavaThreads.threadStartRoutine(JavaThreads.java:597)
 [Tue.
 Feb.
 08 13:39:45 EST 2022][INFO] [SUB] D/GraalCompiled( 5369): 	at com.oracle.svm.core.posix.thread.PosixJavaThreads.pthreadStartRoutine(PosixJavaThreads.java:194)
 ```

+One potentially suspicious element is that the path it reports when it fails is completely different (in `/tmp` instead of `/data/user/0/com.gluonapplication.gluonmobilesingleviewproject`).